 We celebrated our housewarming this weekend with a lovely marshmallow roast & red wine toast.
-It was a fabulous evening and we felt incredibly blessed by our new community of friends.
+It was a fabulous evening and I’m excited to share these simple ideas to host a housewarming party.

 Roast & Toast would be a great party inspiration for any celebration- A summer backyard bonfire for graduation perhaps or an evening roast & toast to celebrate a new engagement.
 S’mores will certainly sweeten anything in life that you are given to toast to this year.